Deya-B/Bioinformatics/Sequencing-Genomics/Germline_Analisis/Variant-Analysis_pipeline.md

 ```

 ## Base Quality Score Recalibration (BQSR)
+In a nutshell, it is a data pre-processing step that detects systematic errors made by the sequencing machine when it estimates the accuracy of each base call.

 BQSR documentation: https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR

 > Note that this base recalibration process (BQSR) should NOT be confused with variant recalibration (VQSR), which is a sophisticated filtering technique applied on the variant callset produced in a later step.
 The developers who named these methods wish to apologize sincerely to anyone, especially Spanish-speaking users, who get tripped up by the similarity of these names.